MariosEft97/bachelor_thesis/README.md

 ### Bachelor Thesis
 ### Computational Analysis of viral-host protein interactions: focus on E7 & POU5F1.

 Researched and implemented a Python pipeline for the analysis of in-house and publicly available genomics and proteomics data.
-Regulatory and protein interaction networks were constructed and visualized using Plotly and NetworkX packages to extract information about a specific protein complex.
+Regulatory and protein interaction networks were constructed and visualized using Plotly and NetworkX packages to extract information about a protein complexes.

 *CytoNet.py*
 - Reads the input PPI datafiles and returns an appropriate data structure.